-- 4.1 All staff are subject to a minimum three month probationary period as a term of their contract. - 4.2 All volunteers agree to a minimum three month probationary period.
+- 4.1 All staff are subject to a minimum three month probationary period as a term of their contract. - 4.2 All volunteers and freelancers agree to ongoing supervision as part of a dynamic probation.

 5. Staff, freelancer and volunteer training